Richard Atherton

 Sir Richard Atherton (22 September 1656 - 11 January 1687), was a Tory politician and an English Member of Parliament elected in 1671 representing Liverpool (UK Parliament constituency).
 He also served as Mayor of Liverpool from 1684 to 1685.
-He resided at Bewsey Old Hall, Warrington and died in 1687.
-He was 11th in descent from Sir William Atherton MP for the same county in 1381 and was the last Atherton in the male line to have been a member of parliament.
+He resided at Bewsey Old Hall, Warrington.

 Early life

+Richard Atherton was born posthumously in Warrington, after the death of his father, John Atherton (1624–1656), a Parliamentarian officer during the English Civil War and later a local office-holder under the Protectorate.

-Born in Warrington on 22 September 1656, the posthumous son of John Atherton (1624-1656).
-He was raised by his mother Mary Rawsthone (née Bolde, daughter of Richard Bolde, of Warrington).
+Atherton was raised by his mother, Mary Rawsthone (née Bolde), daughter of Richard Bolde of Warrington.
+Through his mother’s family connections and inheritance from the Ireland family, Atherton succeeded to the Bewsey estate near Warrington in 1675, becoming one of the principal landowners in the area.
 It is possible that both his mother and father descended from Edward I of England.

 His father has been described as of the traditional political elite, a presbyterian, who had served as a Captain in the parliamentary army during the English Civil War (1642-1651) and taken prisoner at the Battle of Marston Moor.
 During peacetime his father served twice as Sheriff of Lancaster under the Lord Protector Oliver Cromwell.
 His elder brother died days after his father.

 Atherton, unlike his father was an Anglican and a High Tory.
 He was educated at Brasenose College, Oxford in 1672 and Gray's Inn in 1675.

+Bewsey Old Hall

+He was born into a prominent Warrington family and inherited the Bewsey Old Hall estate in 1675, upon the death of his great-aunt, Dame Margaret Ireland, widow of Gilbert Ireland.
+This inheritance came through from the Ireland family, from whom Atherton was descended through his grandmother Eleanor Ireland.
+This increased his wealth and established him among the leading landed families of Lancashire.